itinero/docs/docs/itinero/basic-concepts/index.md

 var route = router.Calculate(profile, start, end);
 ```

-So what is happening in the sample, in the same order:
+So this is happening in the sample, in the same order:
 1. Building a routing network from raw OSM-data.
 2. Creating a router.
 3. Define a profile.